SchillingLabProteomics/ICC/README.md

 2_humancohort_unsupervisedStats.Rmd

 Conducts PCA and hierarchical clustering.
 Generates exploratory plots.

-3. Tumor vs. TANM Comparison
+### 3. Tumor vs. TANM Comparison

 3_humancohort_Tumor-TANM.R

 Performs differential expression analysis between tumor and tumor-adjacent non-malignant tissues (TANM) using limma.
 Generates volcano plots and boxplots of key proteins.

-4. Unsupervised Analysis of Tumor Samples
+### 4. Unsupervised Analysis of Tumor Samples

 4_humancohort_tumor_unsupervisedStats.Rmd

 Clustering and PCA of tumor samples.

-Identifies subgroups with distinct proteomic profiles.

-5. ECM vs. Turnover Cluster Analysis
+### 5. ECM vs. Turnover Cluster Analysis

 5_humancohort_ECM-TurnoverCluster.R

 Differential expression analysis between ECM-cluster and protein-turnover-cluster using limma.

-Volcano plots and survival analysis.
+Volcano plots and Kaplan-Meier survival analysis.

-6. Survival Analysis
+### 6. Survival Analysis

 6_humancohort_CPHM.Rmd

 Cox proportional hazards models (CPHM) to identify proteins associated with time-to-recurrence (TTR).

-7. Semi-Specific Proteolytic Analysis
+### 7. Semi-Specific Analysis

 7_humancohort_semi-specificAnalysis.Rmd

-Analyzes endogenous proteolytic cleavage in ICC tumors.
+Analysis of semi-specific peptides indicating potential proteolytic events.

-8. Xenograft Analysis
+### 8. Xenograft Analysis

 8_xenografts.Rmd

-Processes proteomic data from patient-derived ICC xenografts (PDX).
+Two-species analysis of proteomic data from patient-derived ICC xenografts (PDX).
 Differential expression and clustering analysis.

-Required Dependencies

-To run the scripts, install the following R packages:

-install.packages(c("dplyr", "tidyverse", "ggplot2", "limma", "survival", "survminer", "reshape", "readxl", "knitr", "rmarkdown", "plotly", "sva"))

-Additionally, DIA-NN 1.7 is required for generating the input data.

-Input Data
+## Input Data

 DIA-NN output files: Download from MassIVE Repository and place them in the Data/ folder.

-Expression Matrices: Available in Data/, for users who want to start with statistical analyses directly (scripts 2-7).
+Expression Matrices: Available in Data/, for users who want to start with statistical analyses directly.

-Notes
+## Notes

 The classifier model is not included in this repository as it is being prepared for a separate publication.
 It will be made publicly available before the final acceptance of this manuscript.

-Ensure that your working directory is correctly set before running scripts (setwd("path/to/repo")).